blueblur0730/modified-plugins/source/find_convar_cmd_owner/README.md

 # [ANY] Find ConVar/Cmd Owner

 ### Introduction
- - An Alternative and extendedversion of "dump_all_cmds_cvars" by Bacardi, this plugin dumps all sourcemod generated convars and cmds into a keyvalue file.
+ - An Alternative and extended version of "dump_all_cmds_cvars" by Bacardi, this plugin dumps all sourcemod generated convars and cmds into a keyvalue file.
  - The dumpped file is located at `sourcemod/data/find_convar_cmd_owner/..`.

 ### Source